 In case of an updated post, instead of clearing all the cache, just clear the cache of the page, its categories, tags, and homepage.

-Once you are done with choosing rest of the options for WP Fastest Cache, hit the submit button at the bottom of the page and you are done with configuring the plugin which in turn will create cached content for your site and as a result the pages will be served much faster and you can verify this with a Pingdom test.
+Once you are done with choosing the rest of the options for WP Fastest Cache, hit the submit button at the bottom of the page and you are done with configuring the plugin which in turn will create cached content for your site and as a result, the pages will be served much faster and you can verify this with a Pingdom test.

 Enable GZIP Compression

 The caching plugin, WP Fastest Cache that we have discussed earlier automatically compresses web pages using Gzip compression.
-However, you can also enable this by adding the following code in your site’s .htaccess file.
+However, you can also enable this by adding the following code to your site’s .htaccess file.

 Use a Content Delivery Network (CDN)

 The page load times for your website for users all across the world will vary.
-This is due to the geographical location on your server.
+This is due to the geographical location of your server.
 Those who are close to the location of the server will experience faster load time than with users who are farthest from the server location.

 A content delivery network or CDN consists of a chain of servers distributed across the globe.
-These chain of servers cache the static content like CSS, JS or images and store a copy of it across all the servers in their network.
+These chains of servers cache static content like CSS, JS, or images and store a copy of it across all the servers in their network.
 Whenever a visitor requests a page, the static contents are served from the server that is closest to the visitor.
 We have been using AWS’s CloudFront as our CDN of choice and it has been working well for us however a few other simpler alternatives worth checking out are MaxCDN & BunnyCDN.